Pierre-Jules Boulanger

 Pierre-Jules Boulanger, often known simply as Pierre Boulanger (10 March 1885 – 12 November 1950), was a French engineer and businessman.
 He directed Citroën as a vice-president and as chairman from 1935 until his 1950 death in a car accident.
 He was known to colleagues as PJB.

 Biography

 Boulanger was born in Sin-le-Noble Hauts-de-France.
 He studied fine art, but gave it up so that he could work.
 He worked in the French military service from 1906 to 1908.
 He met Marcel Michelin (nephew of Édouard Michelin).
 After military service, he went to the United States where he undertook various trades.
 He returned to France in 1914 and was mobilized as corporal, becoming an aerial photographer.
 He performed well in the service and finished the war with the rank of captain, decorated with the Military Cross and the Legion of Honour.

-Boulanger died in 1950 in a car accident driving a Citroën Traction Avant 15-Six, before having known the success of the Citroën DS project he had managed at Citroën.
 He is buried in the cemetery of Lempdes (Puy-de-Dôme), near Clermont-Ferrand, where he had his house.